kevinmichaelchen/cel-typescript/README.md

 >
 > For one-off evaluations or when expressions change frequently, the convenience
 > of `evaluate()` likely outweighs the performance benefit of pre-compilation.

->
+## FAQ

+### Is it performant?

-> Performance measurements on an Apple M3 Pro show that compiling a complex CEL
-> expression (with map/filter operations) takes about 1.4ms, while execution
-> takes about 0.7ms.
-The one-step `evaluate()` function takes roughly 2ms as it
-> performs both steps.
+Performance measurements on an Apple M3 Pro show that compiling a complex CEL expression (with map/filter operations) takes about 1.4ms, while execution takes about 0.7ms.
+The one-step `evaluate()` function takes roughly 2ms as it performs both steps.

-## Alternatives
+### Is it conformant / feature-complete?

 The underlying `cel-rust` library — and, by extension, this library — is more feature-complete than all of its peers in the JS/TS ecosystem here.

-> [!NOTE]
->
-> See the [cel-js-evaluation][cel-js-evaluation] repository for a comparison of
-> the features provided by this library and its peers.
+See the [cel-js-evaluation][cel-js-evaluation] repository for a comparison of the features provided by this library versus its peers.

 [cel-js-evaluation]: https://github.com/kevinmichaelchen/cel-js-evaluation

-## Architecture
+### What does the architecture look like?

 This project consists of three main components: